Bendy (franchise): Bendy and the Ink Machine (2017–2018)

-Bendy and the Ink Machine is an episodic first-person puzzle action survival horror video game and the first installment of the series.
-The game consists of five chapters, and developed from February 10, 2017, to October 28, 2018.
+Bendy and the Ink Machine is an episodic survival horror game and the first installment of the series.
+The game consists of five chapters, released from February 10, 2017, to October 28, 2018.

 Boris and the Dark Survival (2020)

-A prequel to Bendy and the Ink machine was released on February 10, 2020, as part of the original game's third anniversary, on PC and mobile platforms.
-Players play as Boris the Wolf from an up-top vision as he navigates his way through Joey Drew Studios, running away from Bendy.
+A prequel to Bendy and the Ink Machine was released on February 10, 2020, as part of the original game's third anniversary, on PC and mobile platforms.
+Players play as Boris the Wolf, an unnamed Lost One, and Sammy Lawrence.
+From an up-top vision as he navigates his way through Joey Drew Studios, running away from the Ink Demon, Alice Angel, the Butcher Gang, and the Projectionist.